Here’s my guide to the must see art works and masterpieces in Florence Italy, for the art lover’s checklist.

 9. Florence Baptistery, The Last Judgment

-Florence's Baptistery is a key monument of the proto-Renaissance.
+Florence’s Baptistery is a key monument of the proto-Renaissance and top attraction in Florence.
 Its highlight is the stunning golden Byzantine-style ceiling fresco, created by Venetian mosaic artists in the 13th and 14th centuries.
 It spans 80 feet from side to side.
 The mosaics tell bible stories.

 The most impressive scene is The Last Judgment, the apocalyptic tale where Jesus determines who will go to heaven and hell.
 Jesus is massive, 19 feet tall.
 Seated on the rims of Paradise, he stretches his hands to separate the righteous and the damned.